RunDevelopment/refa/README.md

 - Characters/character sets (represented by interval sets)

 Some features like atomic groups and capturing groups are not supported (but might be added in the future).

-Features like backreferences and recursion will never be support because their implementation details are very specific to the underlying regex engine and cannot be represented in an language-agnostic way.

 #### Converting to and from the RE AST format